ssubrahmaniyan/anv_pub/README__CAN_receiver.md

 }
 ```
-This function sets up all the motor control pins to the `OUTPUT` configuration(as they send data to the motors).
+This function sets up all the motor driver control pins to the `OUTPUT` configuration(as they send data to the motors).

 #### An overview of LEDC